 If all of your income is from Puerto Rican sources, you are not required to file a U.S. tax return.
-However, if you have self-employment income, see Self-employment tax on the next page.
+However, if you have self-employment income, see Self-employment tax, on the next page.

 U.S. citizen only.
 If you are a U.S. citizen, you may also qualify under these rules if you have been a bona fide resident of Puerto Rico for at least 2 years before moving from Puerto Rico.
-In this case, you can exclude your income derived from sources within Puerto Rico that you earned before the date you changed your residence.
+In this case, you can exclude your income derived from sources within Puerto Rico (but not wages and salaries received as an employee of the U.S. Government or its agencies) that you earned before the date you changed your residence.
 For more information, see Puerto Rico under Special Rules in the Year of a Move in chapter 1.